 - a.
 The term "Advisor" refers to the one person of the charged student organization's choice who may assist and/or accompany the charged student organization throughout the Student Organization Conduct Review Process.
 An advisor shall not speak for or present the case on behalf of the charged student organization. - b.
 The term "Charged Student Organization" means any student organization that is charged with a violation of the Organizational Rules of Conduct. - c.
 The term "Director of the OSRR" refers to the Director of the Office of Student Rights and Responsibilities. - d.
-The term "Member of the University community" refers to any person who is a student, faculty member, staff member, University official or other employee or agent of the University. - e.
+The term "University community" refers, collectively and individually, to students, University officials, Trustees, and all visitors, contractors and guests to the University or any of its campuses, facilities or events.

+- e.
 The term "Off campus" refers to any location not defined as University premises. - f.
 The term "Preponderance of Evidence" means that evidence, considered as a whole, shows that the fact sought to be proved is more probable than not.
 This is the standard used in resolving all disciplinary cases within the Student Conduct Review Process. - g.
-The term "Sanction" refers to outcome(s) imposed on student organizations found in violation of the Organizational Rules of Conduct.

-- h.
-The term "Student" means any person continuously enrolled in one or more classes at the University, either full-time or part-time, including study abroad, and pursuing undergraduate, graduate or professional studies. - I. The term "Student Conduct Board" means any person or persons authorized by the Director of the OSRR or designee to determine whether a student organization has violated the Organizational Rules of Conduct and, if so, to recommend sanctions that may be imposed.
+The term "Sanction" refers to outcome(s) imposed on student organizations found in violation of the Organizational Rules of Conduct. - h.
+The term "Student" means any person continuously enrolled in one or more classes at the University, either full-time or part-time, including study abroad, and pursuing undergraduate, graduate or professional studies. - I. The term "Student Conduct Board" means any person or persons authorized by the Director of the OSRR or designee to gather information and make proposed findings regarding whether a student organization has violated the Organizational Rules of Conduct and to propose sanctions that may be imposed.
 Board members are selected through an annual application and interview process with the exception of the justices from the Student Government Association Judicial Council.
 All Student Conduct Board members, including justices, receive extensive training from the Office of Student Conduct. - k.
 The term "University" means the University of Central Florida. - I. The term "University Official" is any person employed by the University (i.e. faculty, staff, administration, and residence hall staff) acting within the scope of their job duties. - m.
 The term "University Premises" includes all land, buildings, facilities, and other properties in the possession of or owned, used, or controlled by the University. - n.
 The term "VP for SDES" refers to the Vice President of Student Development and Enrollment Services.